Hardcode84/wave/docs/wave/megakernel.md

 Some observations:

-1. All kernels need to have same number of threads
+1. All kernels need to have the same number of threads
-2. There is bubble in the execution as `phase_1` have to wait for all `phase_0` blocks to complete
+2. There are bubbles in the execution as `phase_1` has to wait for all `phase_0` blocks to complete
-3. This approach requires blocks to be scheduled in sequential manner, which is not guaranteed
+3. This approach requires blocks to be scheduled in a sequential manner, which is not guaranteed

-### Handling blocks scheduling order
+### Handling Block Scheduling Order

-1. This approach requires blocks to be scheduled in the specific order.
+1. This approach requires blocks to be scheduled in a specific order
-2. Block scheduling order generally is not guaranteed, instead of relying on HW block ID, introdute the virtual block ID.
+2. Block scheduling order is generally not guaranteed; instead of relying on hardware block ID, introduce a virtual block ID
-3. Each WG will do `fetch_add` on the global atomic counter at the start to get the sequential unique ID
+3. Each workgroup will do `fetch_add` on the global atomic counter at the start to get a sequential unique ID
-4. Delinearize from 1d to Nd block ID if nessesary.
+4. Delinearize from 1D to ND block ID if necessary

-### Handling bupples in execution pipeline
+### Handling Bubbles in Execution Pipeline

-Workloads are often scheduled in batches, where each batch data is independent from other batches.
+Workloads are often scheduled in batches, where each batch's data is independent from other batches.
-We can exploit it to reduce amount of idling second kernel will need to do.
+We can exploit this to reduce the amount of idling the second kernel will need to do.

 ```python
    # Fuse and compile the kernels